nyctef/wormsjs/NOTES.md

 TODO next (?):

-- fix drawing - pull out of game.js, have real map data instead of copying from the canvas, pull player.draw into something more data-driven
+- fix drawing: reimplement drawing circles on mouse click
 - rectangle player collision instead of single pixel?
 At least to not fall into a gap of only a single pixel
 - dump 4x scaling and show at real size